vmware-tanzu/velero/design/Implemented/backup-resources-order.md

 (Ex: primary-secondary database pods in a cluster).

 ## Goals
-- Enable user to specify an order of back up resources belong to specific resource type
+- Enable user to specify an order of backup resources belong to specific resource type

 ## Alternatives Considered
 - Use a plugin to backup an resources and all the sub resources.
 For example use a plugin for StatefulSet and backup pods belong to the StatefulSet in specific order.
 This plugin solution is not generic and requires plugin for each resource type.